Posts tagged as:

 Trip to Hassan II Mosque in Casablanca, Morocco – Video

 From a scary taxi ride through Casablanca to a truly magnificent piece of North African architecture, my visit to Hassan II Mosque in Casablanca was wonderful.
+This mosque is the second largest in the world after Mecca and is one of the few mosques that allows non-Muslims to enter.

 What to Pack For Morocco